stevana/stateful-pbt-with-fakes/README.md

 ## Analysis

-By now I hope that I've managed to convince you that most property-based testing libraries do not implement what used to be the state-of-the-art in 2009.
+By now I hope that I've managed to convince you that most property-based testing libraries do not implement what used to be the state-of-the-art fifteen years ago.

-Many lack stateful testing via state machines (2007) and most lack parallel testing support (2009).

-Often users of the libraries have opened tickets asking for these features, often these tickets have stayed open for years without any progress.
+Many libraries lack stateful testing via state machines and most lack parallel testing support.
+Often users of the libraries have opened tickets asking for these features, but the tickets have stayed open for years without any progress.
 Furthermore it's not clear to me whether all libraries that support stateful testing can be generalised to parallel testing without a substantial redesign of their APIs.
 I don't think there's a single example of a library to which